ARINC-424 Shorthand Lat/Long Hemispheres, from Eddie's notes.

 It is an elegant idea but that isn't the point.
-Your FMS uses these codes to represent various points around the globe so you need to know how to decode the code.
+Your FMS uses these oceanic codes to represent various points around the globe so you need to know how to decode the code.
 Your approach plates use the VOR/DME codes to identify some of the waypoints.
 Once you've understand how the points are built, you will be able to crosscheck what is on your screen with reality.

 The specification itself comes these days from Rockwell-Collins, costs $504.00, and covers a lot more than what you as a pilot needs.
 You can, however, piece together the important stuff from other sources, which I've done below.

 What follows comes from the references shown below.
 Where I think it helpful, I've added my own comments in blue.